 “And that is why it is so crucial that this roadmap should be cautious but also irreversible.
 We are setting out on what I hope and believe is a one way road to freedom.”

-After he took his new post, Mr Javid told news outlets that he wanted the restrictions to lift “as quickly as possible”.
-He added also that it was “going to be irreversible, there’s no going back.
+Health Secretary Sajid Javid also said earlier in the summer that there would be no further lockdowns after July 19.
+He told news outlets that he wanted the restrictions to lift “as quickly as possible”.
+He added it was “going to be irreversible, there’s no going back.
 That’s why we want to be careful during that process.”

-On July 5, however, the PM did reveal that the government would keep some “contingency measures” in place “to help manage the virus during higher risk periods, such as the winter”.
+On July 5, however, the PM did reveal that the government would keep some “contingency measures” in place.
+These would be “to help manage the virus during higher risk periods, such as the winter”.

 He said, “We will place emphasis on strengthened guidance and do everything possible to avoid reimposing restrictions with all the costs that they bring.”

 Announcing plans for how the country would “live with Covid”, the government said that they intended to: